Faison/creation-solar-calendar-seasons-calculator/README.md

 The Gregorian calendar claims that a year is 365.2425 days long.
 So if the year is 364 days long the winter solstice on the Gregorian calendar would shift a day or two every year.

 The winter solstice seems like the easiest day to compare on both calendars, since there is some contention over if we should be using the equinoxes or equiluxes to determine spring and fall.
+And the world seems very set on accurately pegging down the gregorian date of the solstices, even down the the minute.

 To see how the Creation Solar Calendar places the solstices, I looked at a calendar starting at the first of the year according to the previously linked video, and counted out weeks.
 So I started at March 23, 2022 and counted 13 weeks (91 days) to find the start of Summer would be June 22.